 How to Deal With Leaking:

-- Wear Clothing That Can Help Hide Leaks: Dresses, shirts, and blouses with patterns can help disguise an accidental leak.
+- Wear Clothing That Can Help Hide Leaks: Nursing clothes, dresses, shirts, and blouses with patterns can help disguise an accidental leak.
 Jackets, sweaters, and vests are also great to keep on hand in case you need to cover up.

 For some women, leaking will continue throughout breastfeeding and even during weaning.
 Leaking may even continue for up to three weeks after a child has stopped breastfeeding.
 However, you should speak to your doctor if you continue to leak milk from your breasts three months after you have fully weaned your baby.